gwotto/genotype_processed_imputed/README.md

 ### Merging arrays

-- merging imputed arrays, vcf output in ```merged``` directory
+- Merging imputed arrays, vcf output in ```merged``` directory

-- in the merging process, duplicate sample names get a reformated sample ID: <array>:<barcode>, e.g. 4:47781 in this case participant 47781 on array 4 (gsa) is a duplicate from another array.
+- In the merging process, duplicate sample names get a reformated sample ID: <array>:<barcode>, e.g. 4:47781 in this case participant 47781 on array 4 (gsa) is a duplicate from another array.
 Participants with non-standard 5-digit barcode IDs get